Censorship in the United Kingdom: Self-regulation of publication

 A number of industries carry out what is known as self-regulation.
 Self-regulation seeks to keep content within the bounds of what is publicly acceptable, thus preventing government intervention to bring about official regulation.
 Some of the areas they are concerned about include obscenity, slander and libel.
 There is no clear line between self-regulation in matters of expression and self-censorship.

-In 2019, intelligence researcher James Flynn reported an example of self-regulation resulting in the cancelled publication of a book about censorship itself.
-Flynn's book, In Defence of Free Speech was originally accepted by Emerald Insight but later rejected over concerns that there was a "significant possibility of legal action" under the UK's hate speech and libel laws.
+In 2019 the intelligence researcher James Flynn reported an example of self-regulation resulting in the cancelled publication of a book about censorship itself.
+Flynn's book In Defence of Free Speech was originally accepted by Emerald Insight but later rejected over concerns that there was a "significant possibility of legal action" under the UK's hate speech and libel laws.
 Douglas Murray criticised this decision and compared it to the 2006 controversy that prevented Alms for Jihad from being published in the United Kingdom.

 Industry self-regulatory bodies include the Advertising Standards Authority.
 In the wake of the Leveson Inquiry the Press Complaints Commission (PCC), which had been the main industry regulator of the press in the United Kingdom since 1990, was wound up and most national newspapers now belong to the Independent Press Standards Organisation, established in 2014, refusing to sign up to IMPRESS, the Leveson-compliant alternative.